archivesunleashed/archivesunleashed.org/content/cloud/index.md

 [![](http://img.youtube.com/vi/BHP51tUhBFs/0.jpg)](http://www.youtube.com/watch?v=BHP51tUhBFs "Archives Unleashed Cloud Tour")

-Once a user signs up to [http://cloud.archivesunleashed.org](http://cloud.archivesunleashed.org), they enter their Archive-It credentials, which are salted and encrypted.
+Once a user signs up to the Archives Unleashed Cloud, they enter their Archive-It credentials, which are salted and encrypted.
 Those credentials are then used to sync their Archive-It collections with the Cloud using Archive-It's [WASAPI](https://github.com/WASAPI-Community/data-transfer-apis) endpoint.
 This is done as a background job, and once it is complete, it emails the user to let them know that their Archive-It collections are synced and available for further analysis.

 The main collections screen provides some basic information about each collection: title, if the collection has been analyzed in the Cloud yet, if it is publicly available (in Archive-It), the number of ARC/WARCs in the collection, and the size of the collection.
 You can see this below!